 Metalex (MTX) was founded in 1969 at Prague, Czechoslovakia, the company first serving as a repair shop for Škoda race and rally cars.
 The operation quickly expanded into the production of their own designs and vehicles such as catering to the Formula Easter, also known as the “communist Formula circuit”.
 It took nothing more than hearing of Škoda’s delays at preparing a new Group B rally car for MTX to begin thinking of building their own.

 The rally car’s initial concept is said to have been devised in about two weeks by Václav Král, the man behind most of MTX’s race cars designs.
-The project would be based on the sporty Škoda Garde model.
-The actual fabrication of the rally car was entrusted to engineer Václav Pauer.
-The motorisation went under the responsibility of Petr Kreibich and Miloš Vodseďálek.
+He would lay the foundations of the project on the sporty Škoda Garde model while the actual fabrication of the rally car was entrusted to engineer Václav Pauer.
+The car’s motorisation went under the responsibility of Petr Kreibich and Miloš Vodseďálek.

 The gleaming rally car, in Agroteam livery, was presented to the officials as a gift to the regime.
 It is said that the reactions were mostly negative due to the lack of protocol, superfluous nature to Škoda’s own project, and ire to the engine brand that powered it.
 Some comparisons were also made towards the car trying to imitate the Audi quattro in its overall theme despite being only rear wheel drive.

-MTX had decided to dismiss Škoda engines in favour of using the same VAZ 1568 cc engine that was developed for the Lada 1600 and its VFTS successor.
-The unit had already proven itself in the sport with the various Lada 2105s prepared by MTX.
+MTX’s engineers had decided to dismiss Škoda engines in favour of using the same VAZ 1568 cc engine that was developed for the Lada 1600 rally car and its VFTS successor.
+The unit had already proven itself in the sport being run with the various Lada 2105s prepared by MTX.
 The naturally aspirated engine produced 160 BHP thanks to the use of double carburettors, modified internals, and 100-octane racing fuel.
-The original intent however was to use a turbocharged version of this engine but the company never could secure the permit to get them.
+The original intent however was to use a turbocharged version of this engine but the company never could secure the required permit to get them.

 The chassis made use of an extensive integrated roll cage and cross-sections reinforcements.
-The front axle / suspension components were taken from the Škoda 130 RS, paired with a fully custom rear axle and suspension designed entirely in-house at MTX.
-The hefty axle shafts are rumoured to have been sourced from the East German truck company, Robur.
+The front axle / suspension components were taken from the Škoda 130 RS, paired with a fully custom rear axle and suspension designed entirely in-house by the MTX engineers.
+The hefty axle shafts are rumoured to have been sourced from the East German truck company, Robur, but were most likely manufactured by Löbro.

 The Škoda rack-and-pinion steering system was re-used although a quick-rack developed for MTX’s own Formula Easter racers would be subsequently tested.
 The 160 RS also made use of the 130 RS’ braking system paired with a new adjustable brake bias function on the dashboard.
 The battery was installed in the front compartment along with the radiator, fuel tank, and twin 5 kg fire extinguishers for safety.